List of MPs elected in the 1945 United Kingdom general election

 This is a complete list of members of Parliament elected to the Parliament of the United Kingdom at the 1945 general election, held on 5 July 1945.
 See also, Constituency election results in the 1945 United Kingdom general election.
-324 MPs were elected for the first time which is the record turnover of new members as of 2024.
+324 MPs were elected for the first time which was the record turnover of new members until 2024.

 Notable newcomers to the House of Commons included Michael Stewart, George Brown, Hartley Shawcross, Barbara Castle, Bessie Braddock, Richard Crossman, Michael Foot, George Thomas, George Wigg, Woodrow Wyatt, Harold Wilson, James Callaghan, Hugh Gaitskell, Derick Heathcoat-Amory and Selwyn Lloyd.

 Michael Foot was the last MP elected in 1945 to leave Parliament, vacating Beaenau Gwent in 1992 after retiring from politics following a 9-year backbench period after resigning Labour leadership.

 Composition

 This diagram show the composition of the parties in the 1945 general election.

 Note: This is not the official seating plan of the House of Commons, which has five rows of benches on each side, with the government party to the right of the speaker and opposition parties to the left, but with room for only around two-thirds of MPs to sit at any one time.

 The Commons Chamber was hit by bombs and the roof of Westminster Hall was set on fire.
 The fire service said that it would be impossible to save both, so it was decided to concentrate on saving the Hall.

 The Commons Chamber was entirely destroyed by the fire which spread to the Members' Lobby and caused the ceiling to collapse.
 By the following morning, all that was left of the Chamber was a smoking shell.
 As the Commons Chamber was totally destroyed and the Lords Chamber was damaged, both Houses moved to the Church House annexe and sat there from 13 May.

 From late June 1941 until October 1950, the Commons met in the Lords Chamber, while the Lords met in the Robing Room (a fact which was kept secret during the war).